kaumanns/covidplotter/README.md

 # covidplotter

+Plot Johns Hopkins data of COVID-19 time series data for global and US cases, scaling by different factors.

 This tool allows easy plotting of scaled transformations of COVID-19 time series data provided by CSSE at John Hopkins University (<https://github.com/CSSEGISandData/COVID-19>).

 The tool checks a local clone of the time series data for updates and generates new plots, if necessary.

-Scaling factors are defined per country in separate JSON configuration files.
+Scaling factors are defined per country in a separate JSON configuration file.
 The currently provided scaling factors are taken from English Wikipedia.

 ## Plots